salestrip/hr/Software Engineer.md

 # Software Engineer (Full Stack and Backend Roles Available) - Central London, UK
 [![StackShare](https://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/salestrip/salestrip)

 We're looking for software engineers to help build the foundations (and beyond!) of the SalesTrip Engine.
 You will ideally be someone with deep technical roots, and that is excited at the prospect of working with new technologies.
-In this role, you will lead the development process of specific features in our SaaS offering.
-You'll engage in problem analysis and create feature plans that outline implementation details.
+In this role, you will drive the development process of specific features in our SaaS offering.
+You'll engage in problem analysis and outline implementation details.
 You'll code and build features in ad-hoc, multi-functional feature teams.
 You'll work in a full CI/CD environment, at a sustainable pace in our ongoing Kanban-driven process.
 You'll take part in maintaining and supporting our service.
 You will report to Sid, the Lead Architect of this platform area.

 ## Responsibilities
 ### Participate in feature design
 With our product and UX requirements at hand, you will take part in solution design.
-We believe that done is better than perfect.
-We iterate quite fast with a completely continuous deployment pipeline.
+We believe that done is better than perfect, and we iterate quite fast with a completely continuous deployment pipeline.
 You and your feature team will build a plan by combining the product requirements with the system's architecture.
 After a short review and collaboration with the relevant people you will then begin building your feature!

 ### Code
-As you may have guessed, most of your time will be spent coding 🤓 We are a small group (for now), but plan to keep our team structure flat, flexible and multi-functional.
+As you may have guessed, most of your time will be spent coding 🤓 We are a growing team, but plan to keep our operating structure flat, flexible and multi-functional.
 Our Kanban process means we have fewer meetings and devote more of our time to building the platform - once you're done with the build-test-deploy components of your feature you simply grab the next card from the top of the pile.

 ### Engage with our Product Owners and other key stakeholders
 Our team includes some of the best industry experts and working with them helps us understand our target customers better.
 The feedback loop into our requirements gathering process is immediate.